-Not all of our purchases of goods and services are high-value, and our procurement procedures encompass a range of potential routes including selective tendering, framework agreements, using existing external procurement frameworks, quick quote or desk based comparison etc. with the route selected depending on the value of works, goods or services being procured.
-Recent procurements have included Fleet Vehicles, Mobile telephones, Printing and print services, Audit and Legal services and Office cleaning, resulting in savings to the Association.
+Not all of our purchases of goods and services are high-value, and our procurement procedures encompass a range of potential routes including selective tendering, using existing external procurement frameworks, quick quote or desk based comparison etc. with the route selected depending on the value of works, goods or services being procured.